zcutlip/pyonepassword/README.md

 ## Notes

 - This has been lightly tested, and only on my Mac.
 I don't know if it works on other systems.
-- This has been tested with `op` version 0.5.6
+- This has been tested with `op` version 0.5.6.
 - You need the `op` 1Password command-line tool.
 You on a Mac with homebrew, you can do `brew install 1password-cli`.

 ## TODO

 - Detect if `op` is/is not installed, and be helpful
 - API to get complete or partial JSON for a vault item, not just a specific field's value
-- Maybe one day 1Password.com will have an API and this module won't have to use `op`.
+- Maybe one day 1Password.com will have an API and this module won't have to use `op`